noskill/diffusers-ui/README.md

 pip install -r requirements.txt

-models yaml can contain path to locally downloaded model or just a model id from huggingface
+models.yaml can contain path to locally downloaded model or just a model id from huggingface

 ```
 models: